-Loans and advances are recognised at amortised cost using the effective interest rate method, after assessing required provisions for impairment.
+Loans and advances are initially recognised at fair value and subsequently measured at amortised cost using the effective interest rate method, after assessing required provisions for impairment.
 Loan and credit limit interest is calculated on the daily balance outstanding and is charged to members' accounts on the last day of each month.
 Overdraft interest is calculated on the daily balance outstanding and is charged in arrears to members' accounts at the beginning of the following month.
 All housing loans are secured by registered mortgages.